 Quick Answer

-Photography is often allowed outdoors at Egyptian sites, but indoor photography may be restricted.
-Flash is usually prohibited, professional equipment may require permits, and some tombs do not allow photography at all.
+Photography is often allowed outdoors at Egyptian temples and archaeological sites, but indoor photography may be restricted.
+Flash is usually prohibited, professional equipment may need permits, and some tombs do not allow photography at all.

 | Photography situation | Common rule | Traveler advice |